 I need to clarify that the kneeling chair I built used three parts left over from ones I had already purchased in kit form, but which had disintegrated with regular use.

 The seat (A) and knee pad (B) could easily be built by anyone making this chair to the specifications I have given, and using the foam supplier I linked to in one of the installments.

 The raising mechanism (C) would be a little more of a challenge, but still fairly simple to construct.
 All it consists of is a threaded shaft inside a corresponding threaded socket.
 When the shaft is turned the overall length of the socket/thread assembly either increases or decreases.
 Since the ends of this assembly are fixed to the support struts of the chair, the seat (A) rises or falls as the thread is turned.
 I did look at using a gas-filled system, but these are not as simple as you might expect and require special mounts.
 You can buy all the parts quite easily, but fitting them is the real problem – they’re designed to fit into office chairs.

 There is also no reason at all why the mechanism couldn’t be replaced by a simple t-bar shaft which slotted into preset positions on the lower strut.
 You could then adjust the seat to any of the preset positions just by lifting it and lowering it again by hand.

 EDIT: Hello to Russia and Ukraine!
 I’m getting a lot of hits from a Russian forum at the moment (Kharkov forum).
 Someone is looking for a good kneeling chair, and is getting various bits of advice (including the one in my DIY project).

 Just a note to reply to the post which says that kneeling chairs start to squeak and creak after a while… yes, they do!
 That’s because they are beginning to fall apart and the joints work loose.
 I had exactly the same problem on three chairs, one of which was made of thin metal.

-This one I built doesn’t creak, even after 18 months of heavy use.
+This one I built doesn’t creak, even after four years of heavy use.